Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/Action_Recognition.md

 ## Quick start

 This demo uses a pre-trained AI model to detect human actions in video streams.
+Here is a quick run-through of the steps to get through this guide easily:

 Before starting, please ensure: